OlegZara/pltr_dr_demo/README.md

 # pltr_dr_demo

-This is a clone of the repository created in Foundry

-Only files in [this folder](https://github.com/OlegZara/pltr_dr_demo/tree/main/transforms-python/src/myproject/datasets) are created by the user
+This is a clone of the repository created in Foundry, only files in [this folder](https://github.com/OlegZara/pltr_dr_demo/tree/main/transforms-python/src/myproject/datasets) are created by the user